 Venture Well University Innovation Fellows (UIFs)

-TTU efforts started with CoE being selected as a part of the first cohort of the PIP in January 2014
+Tech efforts started with CoE being selected as a part of the first cohort of the PIP in January 2014.

 - Jonathan Abbotoy, 2015 cohort, Accounting and Finance

-- Jacqueline Schulz, 2016, cohort Whitson-Hester School of Nursing
+- Jacqueline Schulz, cohort, Whitson-Hester School of Nursing

 - Ashlin Wildun, 2016 cohort, Finance